 Ultimately, your lights will spend more time off than on.
 They have to sit well within your scheme and look great all the time – not just when they’re on.
 Remember that you can change a lampshade quite inexpensively, so don’t be afraid to be bold.

-Be generous with your lighting.
+Be generous with your living room lighting.
 The more sources of light you have, the more moods you can create.
 Small living rooms can often feel cramped, dull and dim, so you want to make the most of every element of light available.
 Clustering a few small lamps is a great way to add impact to an alcove or mantelpiece.
 A handful of small pendant lampshades over a coffee table will have a bigger visual effect than using one alone.

 If you want to create a smart, designed look then go for symmetry – paired lamps on matching console tables or at either end of a mantelpiece will frame whatever is between them and give a structure to your scheme.

 'Creating the right ambience is essential within any space,' advises Claire Anstey, Lighting Buyer at Heal’s.
-'Lighting is becoming more decorative; it’s a brilliant way of injecting colour or personality into any room, at minimal cost.
+'Lighting is becoming more decorative; it’s a brilliant way of injecting color or personality into any room, at minimal cost.
 Whether it be a statement pendant in a living room or a classic reading lamp in the corner, using lighting to refresh a space is a really easy but affordable way to update your home.’

 It is often said that sticking to neutral color scheme will help to create a simple, bright scheme, and that certainly rings true for your light fixtures, too.
 Add a sense of harmony to your scheme by matching accessories and soft furnishings to the colors of your lampshade,' says Sophie Amini, Designer, Pooky.